 Also, even if one of your more tech-savvy employees could potentially learn how to calculate your company's print costs correctly, wouldn't their valuable time and current skill set be better utilized elsewhere?

-Lastly, the entire print environment analysis process is almost always free of charge.
+Lastly, the entire print environment analysis process is typically free of any charges.
+Yes.
 Even after the MPS provider gives you the final report and quote, there's still zero obligation to sign a contract.

 So, what do you have to lose?

-Are you ready to cut back on printing costs and optimize your company’s current print environment?
-We’d love to talk to you!
-Schedule a 15-minute Discovery Call with the imageOne managed print experts and let’s make your printing process better than ever!
+Ready to cut back on printing costs and optimize your company’s print environment?
+Let's talk!
+Schedule a 15-minute Discovery Call with our friendly managed print experts and let’s make your printing process better than ever!